rob121/broadlinkgo/README.md

 ### Home Page

-This page gives overall status and ability to manage learned commands
+This page gives overall status and ability to manage learned commands.
+You can connect to it by visiting the ip and port of the machine the software is running on ie http:/127.0.0.1:8000 (default)

 ## Adding Devices